Hyperhidrosis: treating excessive sweating

 Hyperhidrosis can be classified by the area of the body affected (focal or generalised) and whether or not there is an underlying cause (primary or secondary).

-Primary focal hyperhidrosis is the most common type.
+Primary focal excessive sweating hyperhidrosis is the most common type.
 It usually affects the:

 • palms of the hands